harness/uicore/README.md

 - `main` branch is on v3 and uses formik v2
 - `v2` branch is on v2 and uses formik v1

-> > Note: If you need your fix/feature in UICore v2, please one a PR against v2 also.
+> Note: If you need your fix/feature in UICore v2, please open a PR against v2 barnch too.

 ## Local development